Creating a website for a destination marketing organisation

 Especially when the volume of the visitors of your website is going up so is your influential power, how are you using that and is that still in line with your strategy and in the benefit of the companies and the communities in your destination.
 Are you contributing to growth of new events and experiences ?
 Without closing your eyes for your hot spots.
 Are you helping visitors to experience your destination with a positive impact on the environment, including nature and animals ?

-Of course these strategic questions are not only defined or solved by your website, but a website can play a big role in the outcomes its where everything comes together and therefor is the responsibility of almost every team in the organization.
-While i was involved in creating the marketing strategy of Nepal.
-Here they used a metro map with lines through every department and what the role of every department was to make a success of the website.
+Of course these strategic questions are not only defined or solved by your website, but a website can play a big role in the outcomes.
+A website is where everything comes together and therefor is the co-responsibility of every team in a Destination Marketing Organization.
+While i was involved as a Digital Marketing Expert in creating the marketing strategy of Nepal.
+Marketing Strategy Consultant Robin Boustead, created a metro map with lines through every department and what the role of every department was to make a success of the website, based on Hallam's Digital Marketing Map.

 Thus when embarking on the journey of building a new website for your tourism organization, it all starts with a solid strategy.
 A well-defined strategy is essential, it provides a roadmap, guiding decisions related to content and design, ensuring that your website aligns with your overarching goals, values and what your target audience loves to see.